mellonpass/.github/profile/README.md

 ### MellonPass Web

-The front-end application is built using Svelte (TypeScript), having a security feature for safely storing decrypted data and users' encrpytion/decryption keys.
+The front-end application is built on top of SvelteKit using TypeScript and has a security feature for safely storing decrypted data and users' encryption/decryption keys.

 ## Usage